mikaelrepo/packer-vmware/README.md

 - data/autounattend.pkrtpl.hcl — Answer file to modify Windows settings in theimage during setup.
 - scripts/windows/ — Custom powershell scripts.

+# Executing Packer Commands

-Run the packer command where all files are located …
+To initiate the Packer process, navigate to the directory where all your configuration files are located and run the following...

 - packer init . — Downloads required plugins for running the build(s).
 - packer validate . — Validates the syntax and configuration.